inkVerb/Vubuntu-info/README.md

 - Other publishing tools are also included, borrowing many scripts from Ubuntu Studio, good work guys!
 - vStudio contains copyable commands to finish installing extra apps quickly
 - vubuntu-studio installs all these in one command
+- Planned: Vubuntu™ eventually plans to be an easily-installed Ubuntu distro and/or full-fledged script.
+It is currently in alpha.